kirchner/elm-pat/README.md

     ...
 ```

-to indicate that you want the cursor position be updated in the state and to
+to indicate that you want the cursor position be updated and to add a callback
-add a callback for mouse click events.
-In our example, we will only draw
+for mouse click events.
+In our example, we will only draw `svgUpdateMouse`
-`svgUpdateMouse` when `start` and `end` are selected.
-The mouseClicked
+when `start` and `end` are selected.
+The mouseClicked callback will then use
-callback will then use the `point` function to create a new point.
+the `point` function to create a new point.

 To be able to select `start` or `end` by clicking on existing points in the
 canvas, you can use the function